thomaskien/whisper-praxis-voicemail/readme.md

   - we run it on a i3-3220 which was taken out of service since no windows 11 support
   - convertion time on that machine ca. 2min for a common prescription order with 20sec length
   - on my mac M4 the task takes about 10 seconds only
-  - also runs on raspberry pi 5 8GB ram (see benchmark & discussion below)

 software
 ===
-* a linux machine (script be adapted for mac easily and maybe windows)
+* linux and some more open source software (script be adapted for mac easily and maybe windows)
-* local installed mailserver the manual way or mailcow for docker
+* local installed mailserver like mailcow for docker
-  - set SKIP_FTS=y SKIP_SOGO=y SKIP_CLAMD=y in mailcow.conf otherwise mailcow will eat all the ram
-  - adjust "Forwarding Hosts" in configuration otherwise the "spam" the script sends is not accepted (missing headers etc)
-  - create two mailboxes like ab1 and ab2
-* telephone system that sends out voicemail like any fritzbox or auerswald
-  - configure it to send the voicemail to ab1@praxis.local using the mail server of your local machine
+* any email client on your existing computers supporting IMAP

 preparations
 ==